nardoz-dev/LiVeSe/docs/2nddelivery/evaluation2.md

 So in order to estimate the value of our total energy consumption, we try to obtain the data sheet of our all component but not all components are available.

-> The main constraint is energy consumption: We want the battery to last for at least one year.
+- The main constraint is energy consumption: We want the battery to last for at least one year.

-> However, Our initial approach is **Oversampling** : we don't know yet what is the *best sampling rate*, we need more testing to understand how dynamic can be our phenomena.
-We will try to decrease Active time as much as possible
+However, Our initial approach is **Oversampling** : we don't know yet what is the *best sampling rate*

+- We need more testing on *real scenarios* in order to understand how dynamic can be our phenomena.
+We will try to decrease Active time as much as possible for the next delivery

 For now, we decide to read from each device every 2 seconds, and the board go to sleep mode for 4 seconds.